ENCODE-DCC/encoded/src/encoded/schemas/changelogs/genetic_modification.md

 ## Changelog for genetic_modification.json

+### Minor changes since schema version 10

+* A combination of method *CRISPR* with the category of *mutagenesis* and purpose *characterization* may be submitted to describe a genetic modification.

 ### Schema version 10

 * Moved the following enum values from *method* to a new property, *nucleic_acid_delivery_method*.
 Genetic modifications must specify at least one of *method* or *nucleic_acid_delivery_method*.